sontrantech/clean-mvvm-coroutines-sample/README.md

 # A simple Android sample project

 This project is written in Kotlin 1.3.71.

-It was meant to show current temperature in Saigon and the average temperatures of the next days in forecast.
+It was meant to show current temperature in Saigon and the morning temperatures of the next days in forecast.

-It's also a sample project which implementing [Clean Architecture](https://medium.com/@dmilicic/a-detailed-guide-on-developing-android-apps-using-the-clean-architecture-pattern-d38d71e94029) and MVVM architectural pattern, using Android Architecture Components, Dagger 2, Retrofit and Coroutines in Kotlin.
+It's also a sample project which implementing [Clean Architecture](https://medium.com/@dmilicic/a-detailed-guide-on-developing-android-apps-using-the-clean-architecture-pattern-d38d71e94029) and MVVM architectural pattern, using Android Architecture Components, Dagger 2, Retrofit and Kotlin Coroutines.

 ## User Interface

 ### Weather Screen

 The Weather screen has 3 parts:

-    - Loading view appears while getting weather data
+  * Loading view appears while getting weather data

-    - The views which show weather data after getting data successfully from server
+  * The views which show weather data after getting data successfully from server

-    - Error message and retry button are showed in case the getting data api is failed.
+  * Error message and retry button are showed in case the getting data api is failed.

 ## Be excellent to each other